-The proposed SI measure is evaluated on both track 1 and track 2 in order to examine the difference ein performance when applied to unknown algorithms or listeners.
+The proposed SI measure is evaluated on both track 1 and track 2 in order to examine the difference in performance when applied to unknown algorithms or listeners.
 In track 1, all listeners and algorithms are represented in both training and test sets.
-In track 2, 5 of the listeners and 2 of the algorithms present in the test set are absent in from the training set.
-For all signals in the test set of track 2 algorithm, or listener, or both, are not present in the training set.
+In track 2, five of the listeners and two of the algorithms present in the test set are absent in from the training set.
+For all signals in the test set of track 2 the algorithm, or listener, or both, are not present in the training set.
+In our previous work, we found the VQ-CPC feature extractor to transfer well to unseen noise types [25] and unseen speakers (following evaluation on the LibriSpeech corpus [38]) so we hypothesized that this advantage would translate well to unseen listener audiograms and algorithms.